nklabs/matlib/README.md

 ~~~

 By convention: All instance names are prefixed with i_ and postfixed with
-_nn, where nn is the "stage number".
+_nn, where nn is the stage number.
 The stage number is assigned to each
 operation from inside out of the source expression.
 This distinguishes
-signals from instances, otherwise of the same name and allows you to pass
+signals from instances, otherwise of the same name, and allows you to pass
 signals with the same name through the stages.

 By convention, inputs are postfixed with _0 and outputs are postfixed with
 _N.

 All modules that use nkMatlib should include macros.svh.
 Macros.svh
-includes debugging and floating to fixed point conversion macros.
+includes debugging and floating to fixed-point conversion macros.

 All modules that use nkMatlib should have a __fixedp__ interface port.
 A convention is to call this port 'g'.

-Fixedp includes the clock and reset signals to be used by all logic within
+__Fixedp__ includes the clock and reset signals to be used by all logic within
 the module.
-It also include parameters giving the size and precision of the
+It also includes parameters giving the size and precision of the
-fixed-point numbers.
-Fixedp should be instantiated like this:
+fixed-point numbers.  __Fixedp__ should be instantiated like this:

 ~~~verilog
 fixedp #(.WIDTH(16), .SCALE(12)) g(.clk (my_clk), .reset (my_reset));